 - Collects and retains medical-records data about patients, permitting a patient’s provider and/or care-team members to query for clinical information about the patient.

-- In most cases, hospitals and health systems access the CDR through integration with the HER.
+- In most cases, hospitals and health systems access the CDR through integration with the EHR.
 The HSX query portal is available to these organizations as well.

 - Clinical Data Repository (CDR) Overview

 - Encounter Notification Service (ENS) – Hospital-Owned Practices

 - Hospital-owned ambulatory practices can subscribe to panels of patients and receive timely notifications when their patients are hospitalized or present to an emergency department and then are subsequently discharged.

 - HSX-member hospitals and health systems support ENS by providing Admit, Discharge, Transfer (ADT) feeds to HSX.

 - Encounter Notification Service (ENS) Overview

 - Encounter Notification Service (ENS) – For Hospitals